guziks/sm2csv/README.md

 ## Development without IDE
 If you want to change and run a program without IDE there is helper `run` task with customized working directory.
 This means yout can put input files to folder with name `work` and run program with gradle: `./gradlew run`.

+## Contribute
+Feel free to open a pull request/issue or fork this repo and submit your changes via a pull request.

 ## License
 TODO